-James Butler Hickok was born in Troy Grove, Illinois on May 27, 1837, to William Alonzo Hickok and Polly Butler Hickok.
-Bill had four brothers and two sisters and his parents were God-fearing Baptists who expected Bill to keep up his chores on the farm and to attend church every Sunday.
+James Butler Hickok was born in Troy Grove, Illinois, on May 27, 1837, to William Alonzo Hickok and Polly Butler Hickok.
+Bill had four brothers and two sisters, and his parents were God-fearing Baptists who expected Bill to keep up his chores on the farm and attend church every Sunday.

 His parents also operated a station along the Underground Railroad, where they smuggled slaves out of the South.
 It was during this time that the lean and wiry young man got his first taste of hostile gunfire when he and his father were chased by law officers who suspected them of carrying more than just hay in their wagon.
 Bill became enamored with guns and began target practice on small wildlife around the farm.
 His romantic notions of the Wild West never sat very well with his father, but despite the protests, Bill became locally recognized as an outstanding marksman even in his youth.

 At the age of 14, Bill’s father was killed because of his stand on abolition.
 Three years later, when Bill was 17, he went to work as a towpath driver on the Illinois and Michigan Canal.
-However, a year later he headed to Kansas getting a job in Monticello driving a stagecoach on the Santa Fe and Oregon Trails.
-One of the first people he was to meet in Kansas was Bill Cody, who would later claim fame with in his Buffalo Bill Wild West Show.
+However, a year later he headed to Kansas to get a job in Monticello driving a stagecoach on the Santa Fe and Oregon Trails.
+One of the first people he met in Kansas was Bill Cody, who would later claim fame within his Buffalo Bill Wild West Show.

-On July 12, 1861, McCanles, along with his young son and two friends by the names of James Woods and James Gordon came to the station, supposedly to collect a debt.
-However, profanities were exchanged which resulted in gunfire.
-McCanles was killed and both James Woods and James Gordon, who were seriously wounded, later died of their wounds.
+On July 12, 1861, McCanles, along with his young son and two friends by the names of James Woods and James Gordon, came to the station, supposedly to collect a debt.
+However, profanities were exchanged, which resulted in gunfire.
+McCanles was killed, and James Woods and James Gordon, who were seriously wounded, later died of their wounds.
 No charges were made against Hickok on the grounds of self-defense.
 Later, when Hickok’s fame began to spread, writers looked back and began to call this gunfight the “McCanles Massacre”, embellishing the story to the point that Wild Bill had polished off a dozen of the West’s most dangerous desperados.

-Hickok moved on again, landing in Sedalia, Missouri where he signed on with the Union Army as a wagon master and scout on October 30, 1861.
-The military records of his service give very little information regarding his services, but we do know that Hickok received the nickname “Wild Bill” while he was serving in the Union Army.
-As the story goes, he was in Independence, Missouri when he encountered a drunken mob with intentions of hanging a bartender who had shot a hoodlum in a brawl.
+Hickok moved on again, landing in Sedalia, Missouri, where he signed on with the Union Army as a wagon master and scout on October 30, 1861.
+The military records of his service give very little information regarding his services.
+Still, we know that Hickok received the nickname “Wild Bill” while serving in the Union Army.
+As the story goes, he was in Independence, Missouri, when he encountered a drunken mob with intentions of hanging a bartender who had shot a hoodlum in a brawl.
 Hickok fired two shots over the heads of the men, staring them down with an angry glare until the mob dispersed.
 A grateful woman was allegedly heard to shout from the sidelines, “Good for you, Wild Bill!”
 She may have mistaken Hickok for someone else, but the name stuck.

 In July of 1865, Hickok met up with a twenty-six-year-old gambler in Springfield, Missouri, to whom Hickok lost at the gaming table.
 When Bill couldn’t pay up, Dave Tutt took his pocket watch for security.
 Hickok growled that if Tutt so much as used the timepiece, he would kill him.